chaklam-silpasuwanchai/Software-Architecture/project/docs/src/lab08/index.md

 ### Node(s) [link](https://docs.docker.com/engine/swarm/key-concepts/#nodes)

+- Node is a computer machine or VM.
-- There are two types of node in Swarm
+- There are two types of node in Swarm.
     - Manager node(s): used for cluster management, we can have multi-manager nodes but only one will be **Leader of Manager node**.
     - Worker node(s): used for running container(s)